grahamjh99/VisionDrive/part-01/capstone-part-01.md

 ---

-### Suggested Ways to Get Started
+## Suggested Ways to Get Started

-- Read the docs for whatever technologies you use.
-Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success!
-- Write pseudocode before you write actual code.
-Thinking through the logic of something helps.
-- Document **everything**.
+Ask:
+- What is the scope of the need or problem I wish to investigate?
+- Who is this for?
+Who is impacted or affected by this data?
+Who would benefit from this model?
+- What are my goals for this investigation?
+- What does success look like?
+How will I know if my model performs well?
+- Where will I find data for this project?
+Is the data available?

+Bonus:
+- What format is the data in?
+What specific steps do I need to take to access it?
+- How will I explain this project to outside audiences?

+Tips:
+- For your first potential topic, start with an idea, then look for potential data that could be used to support that idea.
+- For your next potential topic, reverse the process; look for interesting data and then extrapolate problems it could solve and audiences it could impact.

+---

-### Useful Resources
+## Useful Resources

 - [How to find the data you need](http://flowingdata.com/2009/10/01/30-resources-to-find-the-data-you-need/)
 - [How to give a good lightning talk](https://www.semrush.com/blog/16-ways-to-prepare-for-a-lightning-talk/)

 ---

-### Project Feedback + Evaluation
+## Project Feedback + Evaluation

 [Attached here is a complete rubric for this project.](./part-01-rubric.md)